Candidate for governor says he did not cause fatal accident

 Charlie Gerow, a Republican who announced his candidacy for governor last month, said Friday that he is cooperating with a police investigation into an accident in which a motorcyclist was killed, and that shut down the Pennsylvania Turnpike for seven hours.

-In a statement through a spokesperson, Gerow said he did not cause the accident.
+Gerow apparently drove for several miles with the motorcycle stuck to the front of his car, according to a witness.
+In a statement through a spokesperson, Gerow said he did not cause the accident and he was not injured.

-Pennsylvania State Police have released little information about the accident Wednesday night just before 10 p.m. on the Pennsylvania Turnpike, saying only that it involved a motorcycle and a car that a Gerow spokesperson identified as the one Gerow was driving.
+Pennsylvania State Police have released little information about the accident Wednesday night just before 10 p.m., saying only that it involved a motorcycle and a car that a Gerow spokesperson identified as the one Gerow was driving.

 The turnpike was closed for seven hours after the accident in the westbound lanes in Chester County, just west of the King of Prussia interchange, police said in a news release.

-It is not clear whether other vehicles were involved, whether there were any witnesses or how the accident happened.
-Gerow was not injured, his statement said.
+It is not clear whether other vehicles were involved, or how the accident happened.

+A highway construction worker told Spotlight PA/The Philadelphia Inquirer that he was working on the turnpike's eastbound lanes Wednesday night when he saw a Mercedes pass by with a motorcycle wedged into its grill.

+The worker, Nicholas Forgette, who works for a traffic control company in Pottstown, said sparks were flying from the car and that it was traveling at a high rate of speed.
+He and his crew, he said, watched in disbelief.

 Gerow, 66, runs a communications and marketing firm in Harrisburg with offices two blocks from the state Capitol, where he is a familiar face.